aesophor/displayctl/README.md

   * the cache is at /tmp/bg.png
   * use **displayctl --clear-cache** or simply **displayctl** if you want to apply new effects

+* Now everything related to the display can be managed within a single file (~/.Xresources).

 * Sometimes when I quit games like Skyrim, the resolution did not revert back correctly, and I have to run xrandr...

 But now I only need to type